-I need to say this – not all of it, but the important part.
+I need to say this out loud to him – not all of it, but the important part.
 I need to confess my improbable expectations right now to him.
 I begin to let go of feeling unsafe, of feeling threatened.

 But I guess I took too long.
 To think.
 I saw his softness leave right as I begin to speak.
 His eyes turn furious and his words begin lunging toward me.

 I don’t feel anything at first.
 I feel fine.
 I think I will be fine.
 Then it comes.